 2. Transfer your assets while alive: You can simplify the probate process by transferring ownership of your assets when you are alive.
-If you own a Menomonee Falls home and want to make it simple, you could sell your home to cash home buyers in Menomonee Falls and distribute the cash to your heirs.
+If you own a Menomonee Falls home, for example, and want to make it simple, you could sell your home to cash home buyers in Menomonee Falls and distribute the cash to your heirs.

 3. Instate a living trust: Trusts are not included under your estate and can simplify the entire process upon death.
 Your trustee is obliged to distribute the trust’s assets as per the trust agreement terms.

 4. Make your accounts payable on death: Accounts payable on death are directly transferred to the nominee or beneficiary on the account without going through the probate process.

 5. Go for joint ownership: Whether property or bank accounts, go for joint ownership, enabling your spouse or the joint owner to transfer the asset without going through probate.